 Stylist’s secret: Change the vibe of the look with your color choice

-The next outfit works with neighboring colors on the color wheel, blue and green and the shades thereof.
+The next outfit uses blue and green, which are adjacent colors.
 You can add brown as a neutral for balance.
 This outfit has a calming vibe, while the first outfit has a more powerful attitude.
-In case you missed it, you can find the review of this tweed sheath at the link.

 Don’t forget to add at least one trendy item to look great in tweed over 40, no matter whether the tweed clothing is a sheath, (styled as) skirt or blazer.